SymfonyCasts/api-platform3/sfcasts/state-options.md

 ## Limitation: No Custom Properties

-Check it out!
 Add a property that is *not* on our entity, like `public int $flameThrowingDistance = 0`.
 There is *no* `$flameThrowingDistance` property over on `User`.

 When we try this... *explosion*!
-If we scroll down a bit, we see that this comes from the *normalizer* system... which is part of the serializer system.
-It looks at the `UserApi`, thinks "Oh, I need a `$flameThrowingDistance` property", tries to fetch that from `User`, and, since it's not there, boom!
+If we scroll down a bit, we see that this comes from the *normalizer* system... which is part of the serializer.
+It looks at `UserApi`, thinks "Oh, I need a `$flameThrowingDistance` field", tries to fetch that from `User`, and, since it's not there, boom!

-So the big, huge, gigantic limitation of the `entityClass` strategy is that we *can't* have extra fields on our `UserApi` class.
+So the colossal, monstrous, titanic limitation of the `entityClass` strategy is... we *can't* have extra fields on our `UserApi` class.
 But no worries: we'll find a path around this in the next chapter.
 For now, remove the extra property.

 Oh, and one *other* limitation that you may have noticed is that we don't have the JSON-LD fields `@id` or `@type`.
 We'll handle that while we're fixing the issue with